Study on attitudes towards technologies and the environment

 - Citizen engagement

-In 2017, the University of Tartu will conduct a study on the pilot area residents’ attitudes towards technologies and the environment, exploring aspects like environmental awareness, actual behavior and consumption patterns, acceptance of new technologies etc. through interviews.
+In 2017 (first interviews) and 2019 (follow-up interviews), the University of Tartu will conduct a study on the pilot area residents’ attitudes towards technologies and the environment, exploring aspects like environmental awareness, actual behavior and consumption patterns, acceptance of new technologies etc. through interviews.
 The study will also analyze people’s general attitudes towards the goals of the SmartEnCity project, especially when it comes to the retrofitting activities.
 As such, the research questions can be summarized as follows:

-The interviews will consist of the following thematic blocks based on the research questions:
+The initial interviews will consist of the following thematic blocks based on the research questions:

 - Dwelling and mobility – satisfaction with the dwelling and neighborhood, mobility habits;